 There was a request to record and post a zazen instruction for people to be able to refer to.
 This is what I said to the group in Glastonbury in October 2016:

-This is the most recent talk I gave at City Center, back in May 2015, on the occasion of Bike to Worship week.
+This is a talk I gave at City Center, back in May 2015, on the occasion of Bike to Worship week.
 There is also a video version – this is the only video of me giving a talk so far.
 Speaking about bicycles and zen was not at all hard for me; it was my first Saturday talk, and also the last I gave as the director of City Center.

 Prior to that, here is a Wednesday evening talk from January 2015, inspired by someone from Young Urban Zen and their phone – ‘After all, what would you do with it?’